agasthik/aws-csa-2017/README.md

   - Instance store back volume is from template in S3.
 Hence slower to provision

-  - You will not lose data is you reboot for both.
+  - You will not lose data if you reboot for both.

   - With EBS, you can ask AWS not to delete the volume upon instance termination.